MeasurementPhenotype Tutorial¶

 codelist = sbp_codelist,

-domain = 'observation'
+domain = 'MEASUREMENT'

 )

-# which patients had a measurement for systolic blood pressure recorded one year prior to index date?
+Which patients had a measurement for systolic blood pressure recorded one year prior to index date?

 sbp2 = MeasurementPhenotype(